Samartha27/ddpm_image_generation/README.md

 The figure below shows how the loss function plateaus after the approximately 500 iterations.
 With a batch size of 64, each epoch is around 1563 iterations.
 The loss function eventually stablizes at around 0.12 to 0.18.

 ![Loss](images/Loss.png)

+The FID suggests that the model is quite unstable, the quality of the generated results varies noticeably between epochs.
+We suspect this is due to the high dependence on the initial noise for generation.
+Recent research has provided insight to solve this issue by putting thematically meaningful information into the diffusion process (also known as conditioned diffusion) to contrain the generation results.

 ## Examples